Jip-Hop/jailmaker/templates/router/README.md

 Attach more jails to this same bridge to host e.g. a K3s control plane, an nginx load balancer, a PostgreSQL database...

 Check out the [config](./config) template file.
-You may provide it when asked during `./jlmkr.py create` or, if you have the template file stored on your NAS, you may provide it directly by running `./jlmkr.py create --start --config /mnt/tank/path/to/k3s/config myk3sjail`.
+You may provide it when asked during `./jlmkr.py create` or, if you have the template file stored on your NAS, you may provide it directly by running `./jlmkr.py create --start --config /mnt/tank/path/to/router/config myrouterjail`.